Bridges to Bluffs

 • Relays will start after all solo swimmers.

 • All exchanges must be done safely and not endanger or impede the progress of any other participant.
 There is no designated relay exchange location.
 Exchanges may be made anywhere along the course, including the adjacent shore.
-Private docks may NOT be used.
+Private docks or property may NOT be used.

 GENERAL SAFETY RULES